MicrosoftDocs/SupportArticles-docs/support/azure/log-analytics/linux-agent-performance-counter-missing.md

 ---
-title: Linux performance counters missing in the Log Analytics workspace
+title: Linux performance counters missing in Log Analytics workspace
 description: Helps troubleshoot an issue where performance counters are missing in a Linux agent-connected workspace. ms.date: 03/15/2022
 author: genlin